anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 <a name="7.6.3"></a>
 ### 7.6.3 Networking Security Zoning

 Network segmentation is important to ensure that applications can only communicate with the applications they are supposed to.
-To prevent a workload from impacting other workloads or hosts, it is a good practice to separate workoad traffic and management traffic.
+To prevent a workload from impacting other workloads or hosts, it is a good practice to separate workload traffic and management traffic.
 This will prevent attacks by VMs or containers breaking into the management infrastructure.
 It is also best to separate the VLAN traffic into appropriate groups and disable all other VLANs that are not in use.
 Likewise, workloads of similar functionalities can be grouped into specific zones and their traffic isolated.
 Each zone can be protected using access control policies and a dedicated firewall based on the needed security level.

 Recommended practice to set network security policies following the principle of least privileged, only allowing approved protocol flows.
 For example, set 'default deny' inbound and add approved policies required for the functionality of the application running on the NFV Infrastructure.